chenruid/Portfolio/README.md

 ### Introduction

-I have three works in my portfolio: a research on game maps, a project finding AR app design, and a mobile game development.
+I have three works in my portfolio: a research on game maps, an object finding AR app design, and a mobile game development.

 <img src="images/demo.gif?raw=true"/>